Classical and Quantum Electrodynamics Concept Based on Maxwell Equations' Symmetry: Cavity Dually Symmetric Electrodynamics

 and

-where complex plane put in correspondence to (y, z) real plane, subscripts a and p mean axial and polar respectively.
+where complex plane put in the correspondence to $(y, z)$ real plane.
+In fact, by means of given process we have obtained the complex vector-functions, consisting of the components with different symmetry under space inversion.
+Initial P-symmetry of the imagine vector-components was changed into opposite.
 It seems to be convenient to determine the space of EM-field vector-functions under the ring of quaternions with another basis in comparison with basis, given by (\ref{eq15cacdegh}).
-We will use now the quaternion basis $\{e_i\}, i = \overline{0,3}$ with algebraic operations between elements, satisfying to relationships
+We can use also the quaternion basis $\{e_i\}, i = \overline{0,3}$ with algebraic operations between elements, satisfying to relationships